EU rebukes Turkey on crackdown by delaying entry talks

 "While we have been disturbed by the reaction to the recent peaceful protests in Turkey, I believe the EU accession process is the most effective tool we have in influencing the reform agenda in Turkey," Eamon Gilmore, foreign minister of Ireland, current holder of the EU presidency, said in a statement.

-Turkey had promised a "strong reaction" to any EU decision and Turkish press reports had said it could suspend negotiations with Brussels altogether if Wednesday's talks were called off, but it toned down its criticism on Tuesday.
+Turkey had promised a strong reaction to any EU decision and Turkish press reports had said it could suspend negotiations with Brussels altogether if Wednesday's talks were called off, but it toned down its criticism on Tuesday.

 "What is important is the confirmation of the opening of the chapter with an irrevocable decision," Davutoglu said in Ankara.
 "An obstacle in Turkey's relations with the EU has been overcome...
-Our target now is the opening of two new chapters.".
+Our target now is the opening of two new chapters."

 Turkey opened negotiations to join the EU in 2005, 18 years after applying.
-The talks have advanced at a snail's pace and it has provisionally closed just one of 35 chapters.